jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>The request itself will be represented by a class that will contain all the information about the transmitted data.</p>
+The request itself will be represented by a class that will contain all the information about the transmitted data.

 <pre class="prettyprint">
 public abstract class Request
 {